 It is a well-known fact that THC binds to fats, and breast milk has plenty of it.
 Regardless of how much marijuana a mother consumes, about 1% of its THC will end up in the baby’s system and wreak havoc.

 THC binds to proteins, too, so it has a detrimental effect on the baby’s brain.
 Babies exposed to THC feel less energetic and have poor movement and skill test scores.

 Why do people smoke cigarettes?
 Apart from the situation when someone is already addicted, it’s hard to tell.
 Smoking tobacco is highly damaging to our health and the environment.
 Not only is it dangerous for people smoking it, but for those around them as well.

-On the other hand, smoking weed does have some proven benefits and is approved as a treatment for several diseases.
+On the other hand, smoking cannabis does have some proven benefits and is approved as a treatment for several diseases.
 Responsible use, though, is something that should go without saying.
-According to smoking statistics, it can be concluded that it’s more harmful to smoke tobacco than cannabis.